salesforce/lwc/docs/proposals/0106-engine-plugins.md

 }
 ```

-- `wiring` - invoked at component creationg time
+- `wiring` - invoked at component creation time
 - `locator` - invoked before element "click" handler is executed
 - `connected` - invoked sync after a component element has been appended, but before component has rendered (lifecycle service for wire)
 - `disconnected` - invoked sync after a component has been disconnected (lifecycle service for wire)
-- `rendered` - invoked sync after a component has rendered, but before `renderedCallback` had been called (lifecycle service for wire)
+- `rendered` - invoked sync after a component has rendered, but before `renderedCallback` had been called

 All services hooks are called with the following arguments: